-Behavior planning is a complex task, as the proposed action (e.g. overtaking, lane-change) has to be made up of a set of basic behaviors (e.g. tracking of a leader, driving backwards) or, if no adequate basic behavior is known in advance, by calculating a dynamic transition of the controlled values for the behavior planning.
-In the presented driver assistance system the dynamics for behavior planning are formulated in the coordinates of the vehicle's controlled variables which are the steering angle and the velocity (as integral over the acceleration).
-This is done because every action of the vehicle can be decomposed into a change of these two controlled variables.
-An example describing an intelligent vision system using these controlled variables was published in [4].
+The behavior planning is a complex task, as the desired action (e.g., overtaking, lane-change) has to be made up of a set of basic behaviors (e.g., tracking of a leader, driving backwards) or, if no adequate basic behavior is known in advance, by calculating a dynamic transition of the controlled variables.
+A method for behavior planning based on scene information using an expert system was given in [4].
+A fuzzy-control-system controlling the velocity of a vehicle using radar-data was presented in [5].
+A flexible architecture for driver assistance was developed in [3], where a modularization of the architecture was proposed that allows the incorporation of the presented behavior planning.

+In the presented driver assistance system the dynamics for behavior planning are formulated in the coordinates of the vehicle's controlled variables, which are the steering angle and the velocity.
+An intelligent vision system using these controlled variables was presented in [8].
 In that paper a traffic analysis system for autonomous driving in urban environment was presented.